How to Start a Worm Farm for Profit and Make Passive Income

 However, if you are not into DIY, you may prefer to purchase your containers for your worms.
 You can find some great pre-made worm containers at farm stores, garden stores, and even on Amazon.

-To set up your farm, drill small, even holes in your worm box lid so that they have air circulating through the container, prepare a bedding of shredded newspaper, ensure proper drainage, and add the worms.
+To set up your farm, drill small, even holes in your worm box lid so that they have air circulating through the container, prepare a bedding of shredded brown paper, dampened aged leaves and lose dirt with plenty of natural pieces of twigs, bark, or wood chips, then ensure proper drainage and add the worms.

 Make sure to use quality plastic containers.
-If you don’t have a newspaper, you can also use shredded brown cardboard or shredded non-colored or bleached paper for the bedding as that will be the safest for your worms.
+If you don’t have brown paper, you can also use shredded brown cardboard or shredded non-colored or bleached paper for the bedding as that will be the safest for your worms.

 3. Choose the Perfect Spot to Farm

-Some great places to keep your worms would be your garage, basement, broom closet, etc. Worms prefer to be in dark moist areas, so you will want to make sure you have a good cover for your worm boxes.
+Some great places to keep your worms would be your garage, basement, broom closet, under your kitchen sink, etc. Worms prefer to be in dark moist areas, so you will want to make sure you have a good cover for your worm boxes.

 Related: How to Get Paid to Walk Dogs